MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 While the article is suggesting what alternative to apply, the main objective is for you to learn how to use the query plan to investigate query folding, and provide visibility of what's being sent to your data source and what transforms will be done locally.

-You can tweak your code to see the impact that it has in your query and, using the step folding indicators, have a better idea ofof which steps are preventing your query from folding.
+You can tweak your code to see the impact that it has in your query and, using the step folding indicators, have a better idea of which steps are preventing your query from folding.